 Dr Maya Corry

-I work at the intersection of history and the history of art, using visual sources alongside written ones to explore the social, cultural and religious history of early modern Italy.
-I am particularly interested in the interrelationships that existed between practices and beliefs relating to the body, religion and spirituality, gender, sexuality, material culture and medicine in this period.
-For example, early modern attitudes to the body and its gendering were shaped by medical thinking, but also by the representation of the human form in images.
+I work at the intersection of history and the history of art, and believe that there is much to be gained by engaging with visual and material cultures of the past.
+I am particularly interested in the interrelationships that existed between practices and beliefs relating to the body, religion and spirituality, gender, sexuality, the emotions, material culture and medicine in this period.
+For example, early modern attitudes to the body and its gendering were shaped by medical thinking, ideas about sexuality, and by the representation of the human form in images.
 My first book, which will be published with OUP, explores social and cultural life, spirituality and gender in Renaissance Milan in the period when Leonardo da Vinci was working in the city.

 I enjoy communicating my research beyond the boundaries of academia, and think that it is important to do so.
 In 2017 I co-curated a major exhibition (Madonnas & Miracles) at the Fitzwilliam Museum, Cambridge, which explored the material culture of domestic piety and devotion in Renaissance Italy.
 Reviews in the national press described the exhibition as ‘pioneering’, ‘revelatory’ and ‘the exhibition of the year’.

 Beautiful bodies: spirituality, sexuality and gender in Leonardo’s Milan (OUP, forthcoming)

 ‘Paintings and play: shaping the soul from birth in early modern Italy’ in Domestic Devotion in Early Modern Italy, (Brill, forthcoming 2018), Maya Corry, Marco Faini and Alessia Meneghin eds.

 Madonnas and Miracles: the holy home in Renaissance Italy, Maya Corry, Deborah Howard and Mary Laven eds.
 (Philip Wilson, 2017).